Want to Create a new County AZLP affiliate?

 1. Create an informal group

-5. County committee organization
+3. County Committee organization

-Pursuant to ARS 16-824, the county committee must conduct a statutory organizing meeting no earlier than 10 days after the last organizing meeting of any party legislative district committees in your county, and no later than the second Saturday in January of the year following a general election.
-This meeting must be in compliance with the AZLP Bylaws and Constitution, and will be validated by our state Chairman.
+The whole number of Precinct Committeemen in a County constitute the County Committee of the Party.
+Pursuant to ARS 16-824, the County Committee must conduct a statutory Organizing Meeting no earlier than 10 days after the last organizing Meeting of any Party Legislative District Committees in your County, and no later than the second Saturday in January of the year following a General Election.
+This meeting must also be in compliance with the AZLP Bylaws and Constitution, and will be validated by our State Board.

 Contact AZLP Leaders to get started.